Unified Patent Court

 It is yet to be seen how patent-friendly the UPC courts will be.
 Only time will tell how the decisions of the UPC will differ from the established case law of the various national patent courts, case law which itself varies significantly across Europe.
 It is also possible that different local courts of the UPC will differ in their approach, although the existence of a central appeal court should ensure harmonisation over time.
 It is intended that patent law will gradually become more uniform and predictable across Europe as a result of the new system.

 Given the size of the market covered by the court’s jurisdiction and the flexibility offered by the opt-out, the UPC offers a great opportunity for patentees to enforce their patents more effectively across Europe.

-Where will the UPC be based?
+Where will the Unified Patent Court be based?

-For infringement actions, the division will either be based dependent on where the defendant is located or will be where the infringement of the patent occurred.
+For infringement actions, the local division either will be based on where the defendant is located or will be where the infringement of the patent occurred.
 Where several appropriate divisions are available, the claimant will be able to choose where to start an action.
+Alternatively, if the defendant is not located in a UP country, the claimant will be able to choose the central division.
 Obtaining good legal advice will be more important than ever when deciding whether to bring an action and in which division.

 Further information and links

 If you have any questions on this issue or any other aspect of patent law, please contact firstname.lastname@example.org.